MasterChef Junior (American TV series): Casting

 Like its adult counterpart, at its inception MasterChef Junior was judged by Gordon Ramsay, Joe Bastianich and Graham Elliot.
 Bastianich did not return for the show's fourth season, being replaced by prominent pastry chef Christina Tosi.
 Elliot did not return for the show's fifth season, and a series of rotating guest judges served for the third judge.
 For the sixth season, Bastianich returned to his judging position.
 In the seventh season, Bastianich left again and was replaced by Aarón Sánchez, who was one of the guest judges in season 5 as well as a judge on the adult MasterChef.

 Production

 Fox placed casting calls for participants in January 2013.
 Fox officially ordered the series (then under the name Junior MasterChef) on May 10, 2013.
 The name was later changed to MasterChef Junior.
 There were concerns that Ramsay's style of cursing at the contestants on his other competition shows (most notably Hell's Kitchen and the adult MasterChef) would carry over to MasterChef Junior.
 It did not.
-One contestant (named Gavin) said that Ramsay had only cursed twice during the production of the series and never at the contestants.
+One contestant (Gavin) said that Ramsay had only cursed twice during the production of the series and never at the contestants.
 In the final editing, he cursed once in front of (but not at) the contestants.